 Short stories can take one tool from the fictional toolkit – voice, character, dialogue, structure, point of view, idea – and major on that, almost to the exclusion of all others.
 They can talk of boring or obvious topics in fresh ways, or they can deliver great weirdnesses and wild thought experiments.
 In short, they can do whatever they like.
-They just have to be true to themselves, and make us believe in them, and not go on too long.
+They just have to be true to themselves, and make us believe in them, and not go on for too long.

 For length, mind, we will need our piece of string.
 Short stories can be 30 pages long, or they can just be a few paragraphs.
 If we include flash fiction here – and why wouldn’t we, though it’s almost a whole separate article – we are looking at stories that can be as short as 100 words (technically known as drabbles).

 There are those who look down on flash fiction, but this I’m afraid is mere ignorance (I can say this with confidence, as I languished in this sort of ignorance myself till not so long ago).
 Not convinced?
-Try reading this or this or this or this or this or some of these.
+Try reading this or this or this or this or some of these.
 Flash is a distinctive sub-genre of short fiction.
 It is much harder than it looks, very much not just the offcuts of longer stuff, and the best exponents are very fine writers indeed.

 How Do You Structure A Short Story?